Kefir’s History

 Nutrition

-The best part of kefir is the nutrition profile and health benefits.
-It is a nutrient-dense drink that contains essential amino acids, vitamins, and minerals similar to cow’s milk.
-1 cup of plain, whole fat kefir provides about 140-160 calories, 8 grams of total fat, 5 grams of saturated fat, 9 grams of protein, and 9-12 grams of carbohydrates.
-1 cup also provides calcium, potassium, vitamin A, B-vitamins, and other nutrients.
+What really makes kefir so special is its nutrient profile and health benefits in a small serving size.
+Kefir is a nutrient-dense drink that contains essential amino acids, vitamins, and minerals similar to cow’s milk.
+1 cup of plain, low-fat kefir provides approximately 100 calories, 2.5 grams of total fat, and 9 grams of protein, depending on the processing.
+Just like milk, in 1 cup it also provides calcium, potassium, vitamin A, B-vitamins, and other nutrients.

 As a probiotic drink, kefir can also improve gut health by increasing beneficial microbes and decreasing harmful microbial species.
-Health benefits found in studies include anti-cancer properties, improving blood pressure, and improving blood glucose.
-More research is looking into how it affects the immune system, liver disease, and anti-inflammation with promising outlooks.
+Studies show that the health benefits include anti-cancer properties, improving blood pressure, and improving blood glucose.
+Further research is looking into how it affects the immune system, liver disease, and anti-inflammation with promising outlooks.

-As a nutrient-dense probiotic food, kefir will continue to trend.
-As more research continues to unfold the health benefits, there will be even more reason to include it as a part of a healthy diet.
+As more people are focused on gut healthy, kefir will continue to be a popular option.
+With research continuing to unfold the health benefits, there will be even more reason to include it as a part of a healthy diet.

 How to Make Kefir

-For those interested in making it at home, a starter kit or kefir grains and milk is needed.
-Kefir starter kits, containing freeze-dried bacteria, are available online or at select grocery stores.
-Kefir grains, which can be used repeatedly, can mostly found online and at select stores as well.
-Those not interested in making kefir at home can find it in the dairy aisle of grocery stores.
+For those interested in making it at home, a starter kit or kefir grains and milk are needed.
+Kefir starter kits, containing freeze-dried bacteria, can be found online or at select grocery stores.
+Kefir grains, which can be used repeatedly, can mostly be found online and at select stores as well.
+But don’t worry, you don’t have to make kefir at home to get the benefits, you can find kefir, plain and flavored in the dairy aisle of grocery stores.

 Whether home-prepared or store-bought, kefir can be enjoyed in numerous ways.
-It can be consumed directly, poured into cereals like milk, or act as a substitute for milk or yogurt in recipes for smoothies, parfaits, bubble tea drinks, pancakes, and milkshakes.
-It is also lactose-free!
+Try having it on it’s own in a glass, poured into cereals like milk, or us it as a substitute for milk or yogurt in recipes for smoothies, parfaits, bubble tea drinks, pancakes, and milkshakes.
+With the fermentation process, it is also lactose-free!

 Two Delicious Recipes